When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When Should I Start Sippy Cup Weaning?

-Why Should I Wean My Child off the Sippy Cup?
+Why Should I Wean My Child Off the Sippy Cup?

-• Tooth decay and cavities.
+• Tooth decay and cavities from constant sipping.

 • Damage to developing permanent teeth.

-• Speech problems.
+• Speech impediments like lisps.

-• Change in facial appearance.
+• Changes in facial structure/appearance.

 Sippy Cup Alternatives